Stress, Chocolate, & HEMP

 The finer the better.

-And then press half of it into a lined square cake pan.
+Press half of the seedy mixture into a lined square cake pan.

 That is the fancy way to get coconut cream.